input-output-hk/partner-chains-smart-contracts/docs/README.md

 ### 1. Initialise contract

-For initialisation, we need to set the first committee hash on chain using an NFT (consuming some arbitrary utxo).
-We use this committee hash to verify signatures for sidechain to mainchain transfers.
-This is a hash of concatenated public key hashes of the committee members.
-This hash will be updated when the committee changes, see [6.1](#61-update-committee-hash) for more details.
+For initialisation, we use an NFT (consuming some arbitrary utxo) to uniquely identify the current committee members by storing the hash of the concatenated public keys on chain (see [6.1](#61-update-committee-hash)).
+This committee is used to verify signatures for sidechain to mainchain transfers (see [3.1](#31-merkle-root-insertion)).

 **Workflow:**